feldian15/GrinDorms/Written-Reports/sprint-4-journal.md

 - What feedback did they provide about documentation?
 - What questions did you ask, and what were the stakeholder's answers?

+### Meeting 1: Kailee Shermak (April 16, 6:14pm)
+- This meeting was with Kailee Shermak, a fourth year sociology major with a digital studies concentration at Grinnell College.
+Kailee is on the swim team and was a test user for our paper prototype.
+She has lived in various dorms on campus.
+- Kailee's interaction with the documentation was limited.
+She skimmed it beforehand, but said that it was not necessary for her to understand how to navigate the website, and did not refer to it while testing the project.
+She did not give feedback on the documentation otherwise.
+- Kailee succeeded in the goal of creating and verifying an account, browsing for rooms, and posting room reviews.

+**Question 1: What aspects of the website did you like?**
+- Overall, Kailee enjoyed the aesthetics of the website.
+- She liked the black bar display for each room in the browsing page of our website and also liked the setup of the initial homepage after logging in.
+- She said the process for registering and verifying an account was easy, and she liked the email verification aspect of that process.

+**Question 2: What aspects of the website were confusing/unintuitive?**
+- When filtering for rooms in the browse section of the webstite, she thought the apply filters button was hard to navigate to because she had to scroll down a lot.
+She recommended moving this button to the top of the filtering section.
+- Kailee also found part of the review form to be unintuitive.
+She thinks that if someone goes back to change information about a room (ex. cluster on campus, floor number, etc, it should automatically refresh/remove the information following it, as it would then be incorrect.
+This happens when users change info and click the next button, but Kailee found this unintuitive and a little clunky.
+- When navigating to the review page directly from clicking on a "review this room" button on a room review page, Kailee thinks that users should not have the ability to alter the room/cluster/floor information, and should just be allowed to post a review for that specific room

+**Other misc feedback during the test:**
+- Kailee thought the inital colors of the stars for the room reviewing form were confusing because they were already green, so she thought it was a default five-star review and didn't know she had to select a star rating.
+She thinks the starts should start out with a black outline and white center.
+When she didn't select stars and tried to submit, she was unable to submit and it took her a while to figure out the reason, since there was no error message shown.
+- She thought the room labels "five-man", "six-man", etc should be changed to "five-person," etc.
+- She thinks the website should limit image files uploaded to be JPEG and PNG.
+She tried to upload a PDF and nothing broke, but the image was blank and just showed the name of the image, so users should probaly be prevented from uploading files of an invalid format.

 ## TODO: Self-Selected Work toward Minimum Viable Product (MVP)
 - In a Sprint Journal entry, remind us what your MVP is (look back to Milestone 1 where you described what features would be included in your MVP)
 - Describe what work, if any, remains toward delivering your MVP